NowhereLog

 • Accept if g(rr)=f(r)f(r)g(r \otimes r') = f(r)f(r')

 The protocol is clearly complete.
-It is also sound: based on random subsum principle, it can be shown that each tensor test rejects correctly with at least 14\frac{1}{4} probability.
+It is also sound: if g and r linear functions, based on random subsum principle, it can be shown that each tensor test rejects correctly with at least 14\frac{1}{4} probability.
 Thus, it is also efficient: we only need to repeat the test constant number of times to achieve desired parameters.
+The final caveat is that from linearity testing, we only have the gurantee that gg and ff are close to linear functions.
+This is a problem since we are only checking specific locations of gg, to be exact, 1/n1/n fraction of locations.
+This is why local decoding we’ve discussed above is necessary to achieve soundness constraints.

 Satisfiability Test